sambengtson/wormholecash/examples/README.md

 This directory contains a series of small examples apps that illustrate how to code up common use cases for a Wormhole wallet and managing tokens.

+## Installation

+Install dependencies by running `npm install` in the parent directory.

+## Running Examples

+You can run each example script by entering its directory and executing `npm start`

 ## General BCH Functions

 - [create-wallet](create-wallet) Create a Wormhole compatible HD Node wallet on